top of page

 Finally it was time to travel out on our 17 day European road trip to our wedding in Lake Bled, in Slovenia.
 It was truly magical from start to finish and we honestly couldn't have dreamed for anything more.

 See the blog posts below to read about our wedding day and some tips and tricks to help you plan your wedding abroad.
-If you have any questions, please do not hesitate to get in touch and I would to hear about your abroad wedding!
+If you have any questions, please do not hesitate to get in touch and we would love to hear about your abroad wedding!

 Wedding Blogs